Aller au contenu

 Spring

 The body emerges from winter, energy rises.
-Chinese tradition associates spring with the liver and the Wood element, a season of renewal and movement.
-A young raw Pu'er, with its vitality and freshness, complements this rising energy well.
-It is also the season of the new harvest in the Yunnan mountains, the first spring buds, the most concentrated of the year.
+Chinese tradition associates spring with the liver and the Wood element—a season of renewal and movement.
+A young raw Pu'er, with its vitality and freshness, accompanies this rising energy well.
+It is also the season for the new harvest in the mountains of Yunnan—the first spring buds, the most concentrated of the year.

 Summer